frenchy64/hamt-tutorial/README.md

 ### Visualizing HAMTs

-The `com.ambrosebs.map` namespace also comes with visualization capabilities.
+The `com.ambrosebs.map.visualize` namespace can visualize HAMTs.
 It uses [rhizome](https://github.com/ztellman/rhizome) to create a new window with the summarized HAMT.